pbl64k/coursera-proglang-practice/section-1/section-1-problems.md

 ## Flip Flop (*)

-Write a function `alternate` that takes a list of numbers and adds them with alternating sign, so the result of applying this function to `[1, 2, 3, 4]` should be `1 - 2 + 3 - 4 = ~2`.
+Write a function `alternate` that takes a list of numbers and adds them with alternating sign.
+The result of applying this function to `[1, 2, 3, 4]` should be `1 - 2 + 3 - 4 = ~2`.

 **SIGNATURE:** `val alternate = fn : int list -> int`